How to sell using best offer

-If the vendor has received the offer (with any condition), you have spoken and they have sent you explicit instruction, in writing, that they would like to accept the offer and end the sale, you can do this on their behalf.
+If the property owner/company director has received the offer (with any condition), you have spoken and they have sent you explicit instruction, in writing, that they would like to accept the offer and end the sale, you can do this on their behalf.

 Go to saleezy.com.au, login and open the 'auctions and pricing' tab in your profile.
 Select your property from the drop down list.

-In the interactive bid log, carefully click 'accept' next to the relevant offer.
+In the interactive bid log, carefully click 'accept' next to the relevant condition, and then 'accept' next to the offer.
 Immediately, the hammer will fall and the property will be sold under auction conditions.